Totodore/docker-ci/Readme.md

 # Docker-CI

-Docker-CI is a little program which allow you to implement easy continuous integration through Github Workflows and docker-compose.
+Docker-CI is a little program which allow you to implement easy continuous integration using Github Container Registry or DockerHub.
 It uses labels to set the different options to enable Docker-ci for each container.

-Docker-CI watch for container creations, it means that you don't have to restart Docker-CI whenever you update a container configuration.
+Docker-CI watch for container creations, it means that you don't have to restart it whenever you update a container configuration.

 Docker-CI will then create a route corresponding to this pattern : ```http(s)://0.0.0.0[:port]/deploy/:appName``` where the appName correspond to the name you gave to your container or to the name you gave through the option ```docker-ci.name```
 You can then set a Github Automation with an [Image building](https://github.com/actions/starter-workflows/blob/a571f2981ab5a22dfd9158f20646c2358db3654c/ci/docker-publish.yml) and you can then add a webhook to trigger the above url when the image is built and stored in the Github Package Registry or any other repository (e.g : Docker hub)